At Changing Chances CIC®, we believe that the privacy of our clients and of visitors to our website is very

-By visiting www.changingchances.co.uk (our website) and by providing personal data to us, you are accepting and consenting to the practices described in this policy.
+By visiting www.changingchances.co.uk and by providing personal data to us, you are accepting and consenting to the practices described in this policy.
 If you need to contact us, our email address is

 Information that we collect from you

-Technical data about how you use our website including your IP address, your login data, details about your browser, length of visit to pages on our website, page views, the number of times you use our website
+- Technical data about how you use our website including your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website

 Depending on how you engage with us, we may use your information:

 We are committed to ensuring you can manage the privacy and security of your personal information yourself.
-You can verify the details you have submitted to Changing Chances by contacting us at
+You can verify the details you have submitted to Changing Chances CIC® by contacting us at

 Our legal bases for processing your personal information are:

-You can ask us to stop sending you marketing messages at any time by emailing us email@example.com.
+You can ask us to stop sending you messages by emailing us at email@example.com.

 If you opt out of receiving marketing communications this opt-out does not apply to personal data provided as a result of other transactions, such as purchases.